-Al will play a transformative role in banking GenAl: Al techniques that learn a representation of artefacts from data and use it to generate brand-new, unique artefacts

-The proliferation of GenAl has created a demand for automation, efficiency, and hyperpersonalised customer experience (CX).
+GenAl: Al techniques that learn a representation of artifacts from data and use it to generate brand-new, unique artifacts The proliferation of GenAl has created a demand for automation, efficiency, and hyperpersonalized customer experience (CX).
 However, experts observe greater caution in GenAl adoption by financial institutions due to the critical nature of decisions and regulatory requirements.
 Businesses prefer using GenAl for data preparation and model suggestion rather than allowing it to make autonomous decisions.
-Data science-centric GenAI, trained on analytics and data science workflows, focuses on data cleaning, transformations, data joining, code generation, and model diagnostic reports for compliance documentation and makes ideal 'assistants' in model development.
+Data science-centric GenAl, trained on analytics and data science workflows, focuses on data cleaning, transformations, data joining, code generation, and model diagnostic reports for compliance documentation and makes ideal 'assistants' in model development.
 These tools free up valuable full-time equivalent (FTE) time for other strategic initiatives.
+Agentic AI: AI systems that autonomously solve complex, multistep problems using sophisticated reasoning and planning.
+These systems can perceive data, reason through tasks, take actions, and learn from feedback

 Assistant: Users interact live with a virtual assistant, offering bespoke guidance and code generation for software, powered by GenAl.
-As GenAl use cases begin to prove value, Agentic Al is capturing the attention of businesses.
-Organisations are starting to explore Al agents that go beyond GenAl and have an action component.
+As GenAI use cases begin to prove value, Agentic AI is capturing the attention of businesses.
+Organizations are starting to explore AI agents that go beyond GenAI and have an action component.